 Alissa started her career with Canyon County Ambulance as a Patient Financial Services Associate in 2014 before becoming the Billing Manager in 2018.
 Alissa oversees the daily billing of patient accounts and helps to coordinate patient and insurance payments.
 Prior to joining our team she attended the University of Idaho.
 Go Vandals!
 In her spare time, Alissa enjoys spending time with her son, fishing and being outdoors as much as possible.

-Alan started working at Canyon County Paramedics in 2003, and is one of our four Battalion Chiefs.
-In that role, he is responsible for scheduling of all field personnel, as well as coordinating purchase and maintenance of medical supplies and equipment for the agency.
-Before joining our team, Alan worked for North County EMS in Washington and Treasure Valley Paramedics in Oregon.
+Alan began working at the Canyon County Ambulance District in 2003, and is currently one of our four Battalion Chiefs.
+As a Battalion Chief he provides supervision, direction, and leadership to the field personnel.
+Alan is also responsible for the field personnel shift schedules.
+Before joining CCAD, Alan worked for North County EMS in Washington and Treasure Valley Paramedics in Oregon.
 He received his initial paramedic training at the College of Emergency Services in Beaverton, Oregon.
-Alan’s interests in the field of EMS include peer support and supply chain management.
-When he’s not on duty, family is number one and he strives to be a good husband and father.
-His hobbies include carpentry, archery, hunting, fishing and backpacking.
+When not on duty, Alan is a dedicated father, and enjoys hobbies such as carpentry, archery, hunting, fishing, snowmobiling, and backpacking.

 Scott began working for Canyon County Paramedics in 2011, and currently works as one of our four Battalion Chiefs.
 He is our designated Infection Control Officer, and also serves as a part of our Quality Assurance (QA) team.
 Prior to joining CCP, he worked as an EMT for Gerber Ambulance Service in Los Angeles as well as a volunteer with Eastside Fire and Rescue in Issaquah, WA.
 He received his Paramedic license from the College of Emergency Services in Vancouver, WA, and is currently working towards a degree in Emergency Management from Idaho State University.
 Scott is also certified to deploy internationally as a paramedic as a part of a World Health Organization Emergency Medical Team.
 When not at work, he enjoys backpacking, playing hockey, and spending time with his family.